 The benefits of flexible work

 Flexible work has many benefits, both for your employees and your business.
-For employees, flexible work allows them to work around commitments and responsibilities in their personal lives–whether that’s picking their child up from school, studying part-time, or being a caregiver to a relative.
+For employees, it allows them to work around commitments and responsibilities in their personal lives.
+That might be picking their child up from school, studying part-time, or being a caregiver to a relative.
 For organizations, flexible work drives a better work-life balance and reduces stress levels for your employees, resulting in improved productivity and outcomes.
 Let’s take a look at some other ways flexible working can benefit your business.
-Flexible work can:

 Help attract and retain talent